UTHINKUKNOWME/CEHv10StudyGuide/2-Reconnaissance.md

   - Social engineering and other communication that requires interaction with target
 - **Passive** - measures to collect information from publicly available sources
   - Websites, DNS records, business information databases

-**Competitive Intelligence** - information gathered by businesses about competitors

-**Alexa.com** - resource for statistics about websites

 ### <u>Methods and Tools</u>